MrLixm/MrLixm.github.io/site/src/work/index.rst

 Work
 ####

-:summary: Where you can find my work, and check my CV.
+:description: Where you can find my work, and check my CV.
 :date-modified: 2025-04-12 22:32
 :template: work/.index.html
 :stylesheets: